Simpsonville, South Carolina

 Simpsonville is a city in Greenville County, South Carolina, United States.
 It is part of the Greenville, SC Metropolitan Statistical Area.
-The population was 23,354 at the 2020 census, up from 18,238 in the 2010 census.
-Simpsonville is part of the "Golden Strip", along with Mauldin and Fountain Inn, an area which is noted for having low unemployment due to a diversity of industries including H.B.
+The population is 23,354, according to the 2020 census, up from 18,238 in the 2010 census.
+The city's 2024 Annual Financial Audit estimates the population to be about 27,500.
+Independent data site DataCommons estimates the population of Simpsonville to be about 28,078.
+Simpsonville is part of the "Golden Strip", along with the cities of Mauldin and Fountain Inn, an area which is noted for having low unemployment due to a diversity of industries that include H.B.
 Fuller, KEMET, Sealed Air and Milliken.
+The unemployment rate is about 3.1 percent, according to 2023 census estimates.
 It is the 23rd-most populous city in South Carolina.